Edelskjold/KabelKiosken.dk-public-scripts/README.md

 A collection of scripts for KabelKiosken's customers and resellers

 The following scripts are currently available:
-###Import
+###import.php
-A script to import products from KabelKiosken, with the following parameters
+A script to import products from KabelKiosken, with the following variables
 - category_name
 - category_id
 - product_id